-The revised income limits are based on HUD estimates of median family income for Fiscal Year 2006.
+The revised income limits are based on HUD estimates of MFI for FY 2008.
 The income limits used for the Section 236 program are currently the same as the Public Housing/Section 8 low-income limits, which are defined by Section 3(b)(2) of the United States Housing Act of 1937.
 These income limits are normally set at 80 percent of area median family income for a four-person family, and adjusted for family size and unusually high or low housing costs.
 There are, however, situations where they are adjusted upward or downward.

-Most four-person Section 236 limits are set at the higher of 80 percent of the area median family income or 80 percent of the state non-metropolitan median family income level.
-Because the Section 8 very low-income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would sometimes produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits, as explained in Notice PDR-02-01).
-To avoid this, the four-person low-income limit is calculated as 1.6 (80 percent/50 percent) times the four-person very low-income limit.
-The only exception is that the resulting income limit may not exceed the U.S. median family income level (\$59,600 for FY 2006) except when justified by high housing costs.
-Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting other income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.
+Most four-person Section 236 limits are set at the greater of 80 percent of the area median family income or 80 percent of the state non-metropolitan median family income level.
+Because the Section 8 very low income limits are not always based on 50 percent of median, calculating low-income limits as 80 percent of median would sometimes produce anomalies inconsistent with statutory intent (e.g., very low income limits could be higher than low-income limits).
+To avoid this, the four-person low-income limit is calculated as 1.6 (80 percent/50 percent) times the four-person very low income limit.
+The only exception is that the resulting income limit may not exceed the U.S. median family income level (\$61,500 for FY 2008) except when justified by high housing costs.
+Use of very low income limits as a starting point for calculating other income limits has the effect of adjusting other income limits in areas where the very low income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.

 The Section 221(d)(3)BMIR income limits, which serve "individuals and families of low- and moderate-income," are set at 95 percent of median, adjusted for family size.
 These income limits are also adjusted for unusually high or low area housing costs, and use the HUD low-income limits as a basis for calculations.
-For instance, rather than the four-person limit being set at 95 percent of the local median family income amount, it is set as 95/80ths of the four-person low income limit.
+For instance, rather than the four-person limit being set at 95 percent of the local median family income amount, it is set as 95/80ths of the four-person low-income limit.

 Section 235 states that income limits are to be defined as "95 per centum of the median income for the area, as determined by the Secretary with adjustments for larger and smaller families..."
-These income limits are identical to Section 221(d)(3)(BMIR) income limits except in instances where the Secretary has used his discretion to permit higher income limits to reflect high area construction costs.
+These income limits are identical to Section 221(d)(3)BMIR income limits except in instances where the Secretary has used his discretion to permit higher income limits to reflect high area construction costs.

-For areas where income limits would otherwise decline (e.g., areas where combining of new geographic area reduced Public Housing/Section 8 income limits), the BMIR and Section 235 income limits are frozen at the previous year's level of the largest new geographic component.
+For areas where income limits would otherwise decline, the BMIR and Section 235 income limits are frozen at the previous year's income limit.
 This is done to simplify program management.